NeutralUsername/nodgelectron/README.md

 ```
 npm run electron
 ```
-or build your own executable with
+or build your own executable with (on windows)
 ```
 npm install -g electron-packager
 ```